mweagle/Sparta/content/reference/custom_resources.md

 In some circumstances your service may need to provision or access resources that fall outside the standard workflow.
 In this case you can use [CloudFormation Lambda-backed CustomResources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html) to create or access resources during your CloudFormation stack's lifecycle.

 Sparta provides unchecked access to the CloudFormation resource lifecycle via the [RequireCustomResource](https://godoc.org/github.com/mweagle/Sparta#LambdaAWSInfo.RequireCustomResource) function.
-This function registers a user-supplied [CustomResourceFunction](https://godoc.org/github.com/mweagle/Sparta#CustomResourceFunction) with the larger CloudFormation resource [lifecycle](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-requesttypes.html).
+This function registers an AWS Lambda Function as an CloudFormation custom resource [lifecycle](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-requesttypes.html).

 In this section we'll walk through a sample user-defined custom resource and discuss how a custom resource's outputs can be propagated to an application-level Sparta lambda function.